nushell/nupm/DESIGN.md

 ## Dependency handling

 In compiled programming languages, there are two kinds of dependencies: static and dynamic.
 Static are included statically and compiled when compiling the project, dynamic are pre-compiled libraries linked to the project.
-Note that Nushell is [similar to compiled languages](https://www.nushell.sh/book/thinking_in_nu.html#think-of-nushell-as-a-compiled-language) rather than typical dynamic languages like Python, so these concepts are relevan for Nushell.
+Note that Nushell is [similar to compiled languages][Nushell compiled] rather than typical dynamic languages like Python, so these concepts are relevan for Nushell.

 Static dependencies:
 * Advantages: reproducible, does not rely on system files (no more missing random.so.2), higher performance (allows joint optimization of dependencies and project itself)